SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 25 January, 2026
+### 📅 Monday, 26 January, 2026
 ------
 ### Events
 ------
-Certainly!
-Here are some notable events that are observed or commemorated on January 25th in the USA:
+Here are some notable events that occur on January 26 in the USA:

-- **National Florida Day**: Celebrating the unique culture and features of Florida, including its beaches, wildlife, and attractions.
+- **National Australia Day**: While primarily celebrated in Australia, this day is observed in some U.S. communities with connections to Australia.

-- **National Bumblebee Day**: A day dedicated to raising awareness about the importance of bumblebees and their role in pollination.
+- **Arizona Day**: Commemorates the day Arizona was admitted as a state on February 14, 1912, but celebrations and discussions sometimes begin in late January.

-- **1959 - (State of Maryland)**: Maryland officially joined the ranks of modifying ban on the abolition
+- **EDD Day**: The Employment Development Department of California has events in late January to promote seasonal employment
 ### Positive Qoute
 ------
-"Believe in yourself 🌟, stay positive 🌈, and watch the magic happen! ✨"
+"Every day may not be good, but there's something good in every day! 🌞😊✨"